MarekMatyas/Cloud-computing-AWS/S3/VPC's/README.md

  # Internet Gateway

- An Internet Gateway is a service provided by cloud computing provides, whcih allows resources within a private network such as Virtual Private Cloud(VPC), to access public internet.
+ An Internet Gateway is a service provided by cloud computing providers, which allows resources within a private network such as Virtual Private Cloud(VPC), to access public internet.

  When an instance in a private subnet needs access to the internet, it sends its traffic  to the internet gateway, which then routes the traffic to its destination.